 A costly or unique prescription drug (classified within the Specialty Tier) that often requires special handling and/or close monitoring.

-A standard pharmacy is one that contracts with a Medicare Part D plan allowing members of the plan to fill prescriptions using their plan benefit, but does not offer the lowest copays and coinsurance that are offered by a preferred pharmacy.
+A Standard Pharmacy is one that contracts with a Medicare Part D plan, allowing members of the plan to fill prescriptions using their plan benefit, but does not offer the lowest copays and coinsurance offered by the preferred pharmacy.

 - SilverScript Plus members pay higher copays and coinsurance at a standard pharmacy than they would at a preferred pharmacy in the Plus Network.

-- SilverScript Choice members pay the same standard cost-sharing at any pharmacy in the Choice Network--including CVS/caremark Mail Service Pharmacy.
+- SilverScript Choice members pay the same standard cost-sharing at any pharmacy in the Choice Network--including CVS Caremark Mail Service PharmacyTM.